isabella232/www-project-top-10-card-game/index.md

 <h2 id="what_is_the_owasp_top_10_card_game">What is the OWASP Top 10 Card Game?</h2>

-<p>The game is designed to be an easy to learn introduction to the risk concepts of the OWASP Top Ten and the best practices control concepts of the OWASP Top Ten Proactive Controls at a novice level in an environment that reflects a sense realism and excitement.</p>
+<p>2The game is designed to be an easy to learn introduction to the risk concepts of the OWASP Top Ten and the best practices control concepts of the OWASP Top Ten Proactive Controls at a novice level in an environment that reflects a sense realism and excitement.</p>

 <h2 id="available_presentations">Available Presentations</h2>